-Central idea: What is marriage?
+Central idea: Marriage.
 Doctrine: Conjugal fidelity.
 Practical application: Witness conjugal fidelity in deed and word.

 To view Lectionary 140, click here.

 Central idea: Marriage

 The LORD God said: “It is not good for the man to be alone.

 I will make a suitable partner for him.”

 So the LORD God formed out of the ground

 various wild animals and various birds of the air,

 and he brought them to the man to see what he would call them;

 whatever the man called each of them would be its name.